 Studies that directly manipulated the font size of text have largely confirmed these results (but see Shu, Zhou, Yan, & Kliegl, 2011; Yan, Zhou, Shu, & Kliegl, 2015 for potential differences in non-alphabetic scripts).
 For instance, Bullimore and Bailey (1995) found that the forward saccade length in letters remained relatively constant with increasing font size when subjects with normal vision read a text chart.
-Similarly, Beymer et al. (2008) used a Verdana font that ranged from 10 to 14 pt. in size.
+Similarly, Beymer, Russel, and Orton (2008) used a Verdana font that ranged from 10 to 14 pt. in size.
 They also found that saccade length in letters was not influenced by font size.
-Additionally, Miellet et al. (2009) reported that parafoveal magnification of the upcoming text did not influence saccade length in letters compared to reading without magnification, which also suggests that intra-line saccades are guided by character information.
-Saccade length has also been shown to scale with the amount of spacing used between letters and words, even when the letters themselves remain the same size (Slattery et al., 2016; Slattery & Rayner, 2013).
+Additionally, Miellet, O'Donnell, and Sereno (2009) reported that parafoveal magnification of the upcoming text did not influence saccade length in letters compared to reading without magnification, which also suggests that intra-line saccades are guided by character information.
+Saccade length has also been shown to scale with the amount of spacing used between letters and words even when the letters themselves remain the same size (Slattery & Rayner, 2013; Slattery, Yates, & Angele, 2016).

 However, there is some evidence suggesting that saccade length in letters could be mildly influenced by font size.
 Franken, Podlesek, and Možina (2015) found that saccade length in letters decreased with increasing font size.
-In their study, letter sizes ranged from 0.21° to

-0.46° and the biggest change in saccade length was observed for the smallest font sizes.
+In their study, letter sizes ranged from 0.21° to 0.46° and the biggest change in saccade length was observed for the smallest font sizes.
 Additionally, Yan et al. (2015, Experiment 2) manipulated the font size of German sentences where the letter width was 0.30°, 0.45°, or 0.60°.
 They also found that forward saccade length in letters decreased with increasing font size (the largest difference was about a character).
 Furthermore, Yao-N'Dré, et al. (2014) found that character size in French can impact both the preferred viewing location and launch site effects in a task where participants had to read a list of words and search for an animal name.
-Thus, Yao-N'Dré et al.'s (2014) findings may pose a challenge to reading models that assume word-based saccade targeting.
-In summary, while recent studies (Franken et al., 2015; Yan et al., 2015; Yao-N'Dré et al., 2014) suggest that it may be an oversimplification to conclude that saccade length in letters is completely independent from font size, the bulk of the evidence suggests that intra-line saccades depend, at least partially, on font size information.
+These last three studies suggest that it may be an oversimplification to conclude that saccade length in letters is completely independent from font size.
+Nevertheless, it can be deduced from these studies that the absolute saccade length in visual angle must become larger with bigger fonts in order to match the larger size of letters.
+Otherwise, there is no way to explain how readers can maintain similar saccade lengths in letters despite the letters themselves getting bigger and occupying more space in visual angle.
+This clearly suggests that intra-line saccades are guided, at least in part, by font size information.